ARM-software/vscode-arm-debugger/README.md

 - Arm Device Manager (identifier: `arm.device-manager`)

-- Arm CMSIS Solution (identifier: `arm.cmsis-csolution`)
+- Arm Virtual Hardware (identifier: `arm.virtual-hardware`)

 - Peripheral Inspector (identifier: `eclipse-cdt.peripheral-inspector`)

 - Memory Inspector (identifier: `eclipse-cdt.memory-inspector`)

+To work with CMSIS projects, you must install the Arm CMSIS Solution extension (identifier: `arm.cmsis-csolution`) separately.

-To debug a virtual target using FVPs, you must have the models installed locally.
+To debug a program running on an FVP model, you must have FVPs installed locally.
 See [Work with a virtual target](#work-with-a-virtual-target) for more details.

 You must have an example project ready to use.
 You can create an example from scratch.
 Alternatively, if you are working with CMSIS, you can start from one of the official examples available on [Arm Examples](https://github.com/Arm-Examples) or [keil.arm.com](https://www.keil.arm.com/boards/).
 These examples contain pre-configured `vcpkg-configuration.json`, `tasks.json`, and `launch.json` files.

-## Install the extension
+## Install the Arm Debugger extension

 1. Open Visual Studio Code Desktop and click the **Extensions** icon ![Extensions icon](https://github.com/ARM-software/vscode-arm-debugger/raw/main/docs/images/extensions-icon.png) in the Activity Bar to open the **Extensions** view.